professor-l/lsq-bot/README.md

 #### LsQ Bot supports the following commands:

   * Queueing
-    * `!challenge <user>`- challenges the user to a match, if such a user exists, you have not yet challenged them, and no match between you and the user is already in the queue.
-Challenge expires after 30 seconds.
+    * `!challenge <user>`- challenges the user to a match, if such a user exists and they have no pending challenge from you or someone else.
+You may only challenge one user at a time.
-    * `!accept <user>` (or `!acceptchallenge <user>`) - accepts user's challenge if such a challenge has been made, and adds the match to the queue. **You must specify who you are accepting the challenge from when you accept a challenge.**
+    * `!accept` (or `!acceptchallenge`) - accepts the challenge issued to you if one has been made, and adds the match to the queue.
-    * `!decline <user>` (or `!declinechallenge <user>`) - declines user's challenge if such a challenge has been made.
+    * `!decline` (or `!declinechallenge`) - declines the challenge issued to you if one has been made.
-    * `!cancel <user>` (or `!cancelchallenge <user>`) - cancels challenge against user, if such a challenge has been made.
+    * `!cancel` (or `!cancelchallenge`) - cancels challenge against user, if such a challenge has been made.
     * `!forfeit <user>` (or `!forfeitmatch <user>`) - forefits your match against user, if such a match has been scheduled.
-    * `!queue` (or `!list`, `!matches`) - prints queue in order, numbered.
+    * `!queue` (or `!q`, `!list`, `!matches`) - prints queue in order, numbered.
 If this is spammed, I will add a feature that only lets it be called every 15 seconds.
 Please be respectful.

   * Matchmaking **(temporarily disabled)**
     * `!pb <user>` - Outputs the personal best score of user, if said user has set a PB.